20250803

 One of them was Ana Maiques, who’d recently married Rufini before they decided to both join the project.
 “At the time they were developing “iWear,” intelligent clothing with integrated sensors.We'd reach out to Levi's and all these companies and say, ‘Put €100k on the table per year, and you have access to the IP that is being generated.’”

-And while the lab was always run as a private entity, intended to be distinct from academia, commercial deals like these weren’t enough to sustain it.
+In some cases it was successful, but it was hard to replicate in others.”
+Where the lab was intended to be distinct from university or academia, commercial deals like these weren’t enough to sustain it.
 Maiques remembers how Starlab reflected the heady optimism that was common in the early days of the internet age, as VC capital was pumped into the institute with no urgency on getting a return on investment.

 “They would say ‘100 years means nothing at Starlab’.
 Well, for 100 years to mean nothing you need to be full of capital to develop those technologies,” she says.
 “The problem was that the dotcom bubble crash happened, and they couldn’t secure the next round.
 It happened overnight … one day we were eating lobster, and the next they came to close the company.”